forksbait/whatsappdocs/pages/deep-linked-ads/google-ads-non-uac.md

 Whereas Universal App Campaigns are focused solely on the single conversion type of `app download`, you can leverage other Google Ads campaign types - **Search, Display, Shopping, Video** - to expand your marketing efforts that enable both app and web conversions.

+!!! warning "**Note**"
+		As long as you have **[Enabled the Google Ads integration](/deep-linked-ads/google-ads-enable/)** in your Branch dashboard, Branch will automatically attribute trackable app conversions.
+The below solutions are only necessary if you want to deeplink users from web campaigns using Branch, attribute non-trackable inventory such as iOS Search, or attribute web SDK/mobile web events.

 ## Requirements

 ### Basic Integration Prerequisites